 - What was the nature of the incident?

 - Investigations of student organizations should be completed as promptly as possible under the circumstances

 - Interim Sanctions.
-Based on information available at that time, interim sanctions may be placed on the student organization by the Office of Student Conduct.
+Based on information available at that time, interim sanctions may be placed on the student organization by the Office of Student Rights and Responsibilities.

 - The student organization will be notified within five (5) academic days if interim sanctions are being placed on the student organization.